 Using this calculator you can find the discount value and the discounted price of an item.
 It is helpfull to answer questions like:

-- 2) How much will you pay for an item where the original price before discount is $ one hundred when discounted ten percent (%)?
+- How much will you pay for an item where the original price before discount is $100 when discounted ten percent (%)?
 What is the final or sale price?

-To calculate discount it is ease by using the following equations:
+To calculate discount it is ease by using the following formulas:

 Now, let's solve the questions stated above:

 1) What is 10 percent off $100?
 Find the amount of discount.

 Suppose you have a Kohls coupon of $100 and you want to know how much you will save for an item if the discount is 10 percent.

 Replacing the given values in formula (a) we have:

 Amount Saved = Original Price x Discount in Percent / 100.
 So,

 Amount Saved = 100 x 10 / 100